gnembon/scarpet/programs/fundamentals/README.md

 To create an abstract method within an interface, simply make the function return null, which is how classes.scl detects if an inheritor class has failed to overwrite the method.
-Note, however, that this detection will not happen at compiletime, instead it will happen at runtime when the programmer tries to run the abstract function, and program will crash loudly.
-Unfortunately, there is no real way to check for them, so recommendation is always to thoroughly check that all abstract methods have been declared.
+Note, however, that this detection will not happen at compiletime like with normal programming languages, instead it will happen at runtime when the programmer tries to run the abstract function, and program will crash loudly.
+Unfortunately, there is no real way to check for unimplemented abstract classes besides crashing when we detect null, so recommendation is always to thoroughly check that all abstract methods have been declared.

 To access a class' fields, you just do the same as with a normal map (`object:'field_name'`).
 This doesn't really allow for private fields, however methods will be considered private if they have a `_` prefix.
 This